eyeson-team/pogo/README.md

 # Pogo a GitLab Executor using Podman built with Go

-Run GitLab CI jobs on a user-level using podman.
+Run GitLab CI jobs on a user-level with containers using podman.
 For ease of use the custom executor is managed and processed using a Go package named `pogo`.

 ![](./pogo-24fps.gif)